npiesco/delta_change_detector/README.md

 ## Features

 - Parses Delta Lake log files to extract metadata about changes.
-- Detects changes to specified columns based on a given identifier.
+- Detects changes to specified column(s) based on a given identifier.
 - Returns detailed records of changes, including the version, operation, and timestamps.
 - Provides detailed information about original and modified records, including the file paths and modes.